diegocasu/4InARow/README.md

 - _src/utils_ contains utility functions and constants.

 ## Requirements
+- A Unix-like OS.
+The code has been tested on Ubuntu 20.04.3 LTS.
+- A C++ compiler supporting C++14.
 - CMake 3.16+.
-It has not been tested, but earlier versions should work too.
+Older versions should work too (not tested).
 - OpenSSL 1.1.1+.
 The most recent version of OpenSSL can be installed running:
 ```bash
   sudo apt-get install libssl-dev